Law Firm Answering Service

 It gathers practice area, location, deadline, urgency, contact details, preferred consultation time, referral source, and the caller's requested next step using firm-approved language.

 Qualified inquiries move toward consultation booking.
-Existing-client, urgent, conflict-sensitive, payment, court, and attorney-specific calls route to staff with context attached.
+Existing-client, urgent, conflict-sensitive, payment, court, and attorney-specific calls go to staff with context attached.

 These conversations are the highest-leverage starting point because they connect directly to revenue, schedule protection, or staff capacity.